lukezaruba/MicromobilityAnalytics/README.md

-# Micromobility Forecasting in Minneapolis, MN with ArcGIS
+# Micromobility Analytics in Minneapolis, MN with ArcGIS

-A comparison of spatiotemporal prediction methods in the ArcGIS ecosystem for forecasting scooter trip origins and destinations in Minneapolis, MN.
+Spatial data science & spatiotemporal analytics in the Esri ecosystem for analyzing scooter trip origins and destinations in Minneapolis, MN.

 ## Repo Structure
 - [data/](data/)